awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-asg/_index.md

 To address these behaviours, Jenkins provides the capability to execute builds on external hosts (called build agents).
 Further, AWS provides a Jenkins plugin to allow Jenkins to scale out a fleet of EC2 instances in order to execute build jobs on.
 This lab will focus on implementing EC2 Spot build agents, showcasing what a batch processing workload typically looks like when using Amazon EC2 Spot instances.

 ## Setting Up environment variables
+Let's get started by setting up the following environment variables you'll use in the workshop, the the following commands:

 ```bash
 export VPC_ID=$(aws ec2 describe-vpcs --filters Name=tag:Name,Values='Amazon EC2 Spot CICD Workshop VPC' | jq -r '.Vpcs[0].VpcId');